The Avada WooCommerce Builder – Cart

 For privacy reasons YouTube needs your permission to be loaded.

-No Layout Neccesary
+No Layout Necessary

 Unlike the process of creating a template for individual WooCommerce products, there is no need to create an Avada Layout when building a custom WooCommerce Cart page.
 When you install WooCommerce, Cart & Checkout pages are automatically created, and populated with their respective WooCommerce Shortcodes.
 All you have to do to create a custom Cart page in Avada, is to directly edit the assigned Cart page, remove the Woo Cart Shortcode, and start designing and building your page using your preferred interface of the Avada Builder, and your choice of Woo Cart and other Design Elements.